-Canon 7D II vs Canon R6
+Canon 7D II vs R6

 The Canon EOS 7D Mark II and the Canon EOS R6 are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and July 2020.
-The 7D Mark II is a DSLR, while the Canon R6 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (7D Mark II) and a full frame (Canon R6) sensor.
+The 7D Mark II is a DSLR, while the R6 is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (7D Mark II) and a full frame (R6) sensor.
 Both cameras offer a resolution of 20 megapixels.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.